-Under the PWG chair are a number of working groups (WG) which are chartered for the purpose of developing a specific standard.
+Under the PWG Chair are a number of working groups (WG) which are chartered for the purpose of developing a specific standard.
 Working groups are chartered as required to address specific areas of standardization.
-A working group is considered active until it satisfies its charter.
+A working group is considered active until it satisfies its charter or is otherwise terminated by the Working Group Chair with the agreement of the Steering Committee.

-The Chair of a WG is appointed by the PWG Chair, with approval (simple majority) of the PWG.
+The Chair of a WG is appointed by the PWG Chair, with approval (simple majority) at a PWG plenary.
 The WG Chair's term is indefinite and would normally extend through the period of time during which there is active maintenance on the standard(s) developed by the working group.
 The Working Group Chair must be a representative of a PWG Member Organization.
-The working group Chair is responsible for creating the WG Charter, setting the agenda for meetings of the WG, chairing WG meetings, appointing editors for WG documents, driving the work of the WG to completion, and reporting status of the WG at PWG plenary sessions.
+The working group Chair is responsible for appointing a Vice Chair and Secretary for the WG, creating the WG Charter, setting the agenda for meetings of the WG, chairing WG meetings, appointing editors for WG documents, driving the work of the WG to completion, and reporting status of the WG at PWG plenary sessions.